FredSaints/CondoSphere/repomix-output.md

             var user = await _userManager.FindByIdAsync(setPasswordDto.UserId);
             if (user == null)
             {
-                // Do not reveal that the user does not exist.
-                // Return a generic success message to prevent user enumeration attacks. return Ok(new { Message = "If a matching account was found, a password has been set." });
+                return Ok(new { Message = "If a matching account was found, a password has been set." });
             }